-The very wonderful Kaiit was invited to India last November to perform at the Jazz India Circuit in Goa, as part of Australia Fest.
-Kaiit’s India tour was supported by the Victorian Government through Creative Victoria and the Victorian Music Development Office worked with Creative Victoria’s International Trade team, Australia Fest and Kaiit’s management to make it all happen.
-We spoke to Kaiit and her manager Mo Komba from Alt Music to find out how it all went ahead of her next run of shows, including an appearance as part of the Zoo Twilights series supporting Aloe Blacc on February 22.
+The very wonderful First Peoples artist, Kaiit, was invited to India last November to perform at the Jazz India Circuit in Goa, as part of Australia Fest.
+Kaiit’s India tour was supported by the Victorian Government through Creative Victoria and the Victorian Music Development Office - First Peoples worked with Creative Victoria’s International Trade team, Australia Fest and Kaiit’s management to make it all happen.
+We spoke to Kaiit and her manager Mo Komba from Alt Music to find out how it all went.

 How was Jazz India Circuit, Kaiit?
 Was performing in India on your radar before this show?

 Kaiit: Never ever ever!
 It was such an unreal experience and was oh so thankful to be out there and to share what I love to do.